brittojo7n/WebScraping-TT2UserDetails/README.md

 3. Install the required Python packages:
    ```
+   pip install requests
-   pip install -r requirements.txt
+   pip install beautifulsoup4
    ```

-4. Run the `main.py` script to update the `tt2.csv` file with newer user entries:
+4. Run the `index.py` script to update the `tt2_players.csv` file with newer user entries:
    ```
-   python main.py
+   python index.py
    ```

-5. Optionally, customize the range of user IDs being checked and appended to `tt2.csv` by editing the `main.py` file.
+5. Optionally, customize the range of user IDs being checked and appended to `tt2_players.csv` by editing the `index.py` file.

 ## Dataset
-The `tt2.csv` file contains the following columns:
+The `tt2_players.csv` file contains the following columns:
 - `User ID`: Unique identifier for each user.
 - `Enkord account full name`: Account name associated with the user.
 - `Registered`: Date and time when the account was registered.